ghdl/ghdl/doc/references/ImplementationOfVHDL.rst

 same line) by a PSL keyword such as `assert` or `default`.
 To continue a PSL statement on the next line, just start a new comment.

-A PSL statement is considered as a process.
-So it is not allowed within a process.
+A PSL statement is considered a process, so it's not allowed within a process.

 All PSL assertions must be clocked (GHDL doesn't support unclocked assertion).